bodik/sner4/README.md

 Various components provides limited command-line interface through `server` command.
 Flask shell can be used to access the ORM model directly for advanced analysis or out-of-interface data management.

+Agent and parser features are partialy implemented via simple system of plugins allowing to extend toolset used within those components.

 ### 2.2 Reconnaissance subsystem